albirrkarim/mozilla-hubs-installation-detailed/README.md

 ## 1.2 Dialog

-Using mediasoup RTC this will handling audio and video realtime communication. like camera stream, share screen.
+Using mediasoup RTC will handle audio and video real-time communication. like camera stream, share screen.

 ### 1.2.1 Clone and get dependencies